juanfont/headscale/docs/reverse-proxy.md

 Caddy v2 will [automatically](https://caddyserver.com/docs/automatic-https) provision a certficate for your domain/subdomain, force HTTPS, and proxy websockets - no further configuration is necessary.

 For a slightly more complex configuration which utilizes Docker containers to manage Caddy, Headscale, and Headscale-UI, [Guru Computing's guide](https://blog.gurucomputing.com.au/smart-vpns-with-headscale/) is an excellent reference.

+## Apache

+Apache is NOT supported.
+It will not work.
+Apache [overwrites](https://github.com/svn2github/apache-httpd/blob/82779fce1be478e2333afc9fef86d34f88db718b/modules/proxy/mod_proxy_wstunnel.c#L354) the custom upgrade header of thw WebSockets connection, which is required for the Tailscale TS2021 protocol.

+Please use any other reverse proxy.